Accessibility policy

 Service animals

+We welcome people with disabilities and their service animals.
+Service animals are allowed on the parts of our farm that are open to the public.
 When we cannot easily identify that an animal is a service animal, our staff may ask for documentation (template, letter or form) from a regulated health professional that confirms the person needs the service animal for reasons relating to their disability.

 Recognizing a Guide Dog, Service Dog, and/or Service Animal